mlochbaum/BQN/test/README.txt

 - syntax.bqn       *       *
 - prim.bqn                 *

-dz_comp can be run on a different set of tests by passing their names as arguments; for js the argument "--" is needed, then the names.
+js or dz_comp can be run on a specified set of tests by passing the test names as arguments.

 Contents of bin/dbqn follow (3 lines).
 Replace "/path/to/dzaima/" with
 your path.